The AI-Ready Non-Profit Back Office · Part 03

 Skip chapter introBefore the specific projects, it's worth naming the macro shift precisely, because the numbers are more striking than the abstract framing.

 This has direct implications for the non-profit sector, which has been told for decades that purpose-built infrastructure is a luxury it cannot afford.
-The economics of building have changed faster than most organizations' assumptions about what is possible.
+The economics of building have changed faster than most organisations' assumptions about what is possible.
 The question is no longer whether you can afford to build something custom.
 The question is whether you have someone who understands the problem well enough to describe it clearly.

 AI-assisted development uses AI coding agents to translate intent into working code.
 The human provides domain knowledge — what the tool needs to do, what constraints matter, what edge cases exist.
 The AI handles the technical translation.
 Neither can do the job alone.